Kaiconure/spelly/README.md

 The most obvious scenario here is checking if you've got a certain set of spells before heading out to meet a party.
 This is *also* very handy when viewing a long list of trust ciphers from an event NPC, where you want to be sure you don't get something you've already learned.

+You can get the latest release from the [Spelly GitHub](https://github.com/Kaiconure/Spelly) page.

 ### Usage

 Spelly has some very simple commands for you to run:

-- `check <pattern>` - Identifies unknown (but currently learnable) spells matching the specified pattern.
+- `check [-type <type>] <pattern>` - Identifies unknown (but currently learnable) spells matching the specified pattern.
 For example, run `//spelly check fire` to show any fire spells you can still learn.
-- `known <pattern>` - Identifies known and usable spells matching the specified pattern.
+- `known [-type <type>] <pattern>` - Identifies known and usable spells matching the specified pattern.
 For example, run `//spelly known fire` to show all fire spells you already know and can use.

+The optional *type* argument (specified with either `-type` or `-t` for short)  can be used to filter the list to only spells of a specific type.
+Valid types can be found in the *spells.json* file under Windower resources, but I've listed them out here for convenience:

+- BardSong
+- BlackMagic
+- BlueMagic
+- Geomancy
+- Ninjutsu
+- SummonerPact
+- Trust
+- WhiteMagic

 Spelly patterns are "starts with" sequences, so any matching spell that starts with your pattern will be shown.
 If you do *not* specify a pattern, all matching spells will be shown regardless of name.